AustrianTradingMachine/xwrpr/README.md

    * ```tradeTransactionStatus(order: int)```

 * The return value will always be a ```dict``` (dictionary) with the key-value pairs of the "returnData" key of the API JSON response file.
-* You will find a full documentation of all API commands here: [xAPI Protocol Documentation](http://developers.xstore.pro/documentation/)
+* You will find a full documentation of all API data commands here: [xAPI Protocol Documentation](http://developers.xstore.pro/documentation/)

 Example
 -------